jodersky/akka-serial/Documentation/manual.md

 2. Serial "operators".
 Operators are created once per open serial port and serve as an intermediate between client code and native code dealing with serial data transmission and reception.
 They isolate the user from threading issues and enable the reactive dispatch of incoming data.
 A serial operator is said to be "associated" to its underlying open serial port.

-The messages understood by flow's actors are all contained in the `com.github.jodersky.flow.Serial` object.
+The messages understood by flow's actors are all contained in the `ch.jodersky.flow.Serial` object.
 They are well documented and should serve as the entry point when searching the API documentation.

 ## Opening a Port
 A serial port is opened by sending an `Open` message to the serial manager.
 The response varies on the outcome of opening the underlying serial port.